aesadde/aesadde.github.io/posts/ghc_core.md

 **Introduction**

 While very concise and powerful, GHC's intermediate language, Core is very rich and hard to tame, at times.
-This post is about my quest quest to understand and manipulate Core while implementing an abstract machine to interpret the language (more on this maybe later).
+This post is about my quest to understand and manipulate Core while implementing an abstract machine to interpret the language (more on which *maybe* later).

 I will first describe Core in its latest incarnation and motivate the need for understanding and using it.
 Then I will discuss my endevaours using it and go